seimaaku/GodotSettingsManager/README.md

 - Autosaves settings automatically on game exit

 # Installation
-1. Copy `addons/nishimaaku.settingsmanager` to your Godot project or install it from the Asset Library,
+1. Copy `addons/seimaaku.settingsmanager` to your Godot project or install it from the Asset Library,
-2. Enable the plugin in your Project Settings > Plugins
+2. Before enabling the plugin, go to your Project Settings > Plugins, find this plugin, and click on the pencil icon next to it to open the plugin configuration window,
+3. Find the "Language:" section, change it from GDScript to C# and build the project,
+4. Now enable the plugin and you should be good to go.

 # Basic Usage
 ```csharp